New Hampshire has 66 covered bridges. Which ones are the coolest? That's a tricky call.

 10 of 10

-At just 34.5 feet long, tiny Prentiss Bridge, also known as Drewsville Bridge, seems barely necessary.
+At just 34.5 feet long, Prentiss Bridge, also known as Drewsville Bridge, seems barely necessary.
 After all, that’s only about 5 feet longer than the world long jump record.
 But New Hampshire’s shortest covered bridge once carried traffic on the Boston to Canada turnpike.
-These days, this 1805 antique—the third bridge built at this location—is open only to foot traffic.
-Its fieldstone foundation and lush, leafy backdrop make this miniature covered bridge appear straight out of a fairytale.
+These days, this 1805 antique—the third bridge built here—is open only to foot traffic.
+Its fieldstone foundation and leafy backdrop make this tiny covered bridge appear straight out of a fairytale.

 Location: Old Cheshire Turnpike, 0.5 miles south of Route 12A, Langdon, NH